1. What is the purpose of the ORDER BY clause in Oracle?

 By default, if you don’t specify the

-sort order, Oracle sorts the data in ascending (ASC
+sort order, Oracle sorts the data in ascending (ASC) order.
+This

 applies to both numeric and string data types.